Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-The Court of Cassation and Parental Responsibility: Analysis of Ordinance No. 24710 of 2024
+The Court of Cassation and Parental Responsibility: Analysis of Order No. 24710 of 2024

-The recent ordinance of the Court of Cassation, No. 24710 of 2024, offers important insights regarding parental responsibility and the protection of minors.
-In this ruling, the Court examined the case of A.A., a mother of two minors, C.C. and D.D., whose parental responsibility had been suspended by the Juvenile Court of Umbria.
-The decision to suspend parental responsibility was confirmed by the Court of Appeal of Perugia, but the Cassation accepted the mother's appeal, raising fundamental issues about the right to a hearing and the adequacy of the assessment of parental competencies.
+The recent order of the Court of Cassation, No. 24710 of 2024, offers important food for thought regarding parental responsibility and the protection of minors.
+In this ruling, the Court examined the case of A.A., mother of two minors, C.C. and D.D., whose parental responsibility had been suspended by the Juvenile Court of Umbria.
+The decision to suspend parental responsibility was confirmed by the Court of Appeal of Perugia, but the Court of Cassation upheld the mother's appeal, raising fundamental questions about the right to a fair hearing and the adequacy of the assessment of parental skills.

 Fundamental Principles of the Ruling